A deadly drug — sometimes in disguise

 Fentanyl and overdose FAQs

-Naloxone, the medicine in Kloxxado®, works only if a person has opioids in their system.*† It has no effect if opioids are not present.† Administering naloxone is unlikely to harm someone, but it could save their life if they are experiencing an opioid overdose.†
+Naloxone, the medicine in KLOXXADO®, works only if a person has opioids in their system.*† It is safe to use even if opioids aren’t present.† Administering naloxone is unlikely to harm someone, but it could save their life if they are experiencing an opioid overdose.†

 * KLOXXADO® (naloxone HCl) Nasal Spray [prescribing information].
 Columbus, OH: Hikma Specialty USA Inc., 2021